arXiv/accessibility2024/source/authoring-and-publishing.md

 The following resources related to authoring and publishing accessible content have been shared by our participants and other scholars.

 - This 2022 paper from Wanda Diaz-Merced and colleagues looks at the [Accessibility of Astronomy Journal Papers](https://drive.google.com/file/d/1kYjCzch1HZKIlD0vmLmI0voTvDa5zokG/view?usp=sharing).
 Wanda also shared this simple (but not easy) advice for all of us at the forum: "Take concrete actions with no fears."
-- Kaveh Bazargan moderates a session on [conquering the production of mathematical content](https://www.csescienceeditor.org/wp-content/uploads/2015/06/Apr-Jun-2015.pdf) for the  Council of Science Editors.
-- A post by Ross Munce on [allowing authors to submit good structured documents right from the start](https://blog.riojournal.com/2015/09/03/opening-up-the-early-stages-of-research-lse-blog-about-rio/).
 - Prepared by Sonja Edler and her colleagues from the [Network of Repository Managers](https://datamanagement.univie.ac.at/en/research-data-management/network-of-repository-managers-repmannet/) at the University of Vienna, these [guidelines on preparing accessible content](https://phaidra.univie.ac.at/detail/o:1594525) address content from images to video and more.

 ## Discussion